 Akshaya Tritiya is considered a day of luck.
 The Hindu community considers this day as a lucky day and believes that any venture such as a business or the construction of a building started on that day will follow betterment and prosperity.

-Akshaya Tritiya is considered as the most golden day of the year because the word Akshaya means the most “Eternal” that which never diminishes.
+Akshaya Tritiya is considered the golden day of the year because the word Akshaya means the most “Eternal” that which never diminishes.
 Any initiative made on that day or anything bought on that day is considered to be good fortune.
-In the Indian culture people typically starts a new business or begins a new venture on Akshaya Tritiya.
+In the Indian culture people typically starts a new business or begin a new venture on Akshaya Tritiya.
 This is also one of the most popular days for weddings to make plans as the spirit of this day bids them on a very long and fulfilling life journey.
 It was also believed that people born in that month will be very lucky and will shine brightly throughout their life.

 Now when we are talking of Luck and lucky day, I guess we should also talk about the Lucky Gods, ????

-Gods and Lucky, sounds strange, it is also it is not one God but its plural, there are seven of them.
+Gods and Lucky, sounds strange, it is also it is not one God but its plural, and there are seven of them.

 But it’s not, the Japanese Shinto religion mentions seven lucky gods.

 The Seven Lucky Gods of Japan are a group of deities who together bring loads of prosperity, health, long life and good luck to those who recognize them.
 Originally they were seen separately.
-During the 15th centuries, the seven gods started appearing as a group.
+During the 15th century, the seven gods started appearing as a group.

 The 7 Lucky Gods